Frequently Asked Questions

-Why is it so important that the milk in your formula is rBGH (or rBST) free?
+Why is it so important that your cows aren’t given growth hormones?

-rBGH is a genetically engineered growth hormone used to increase cows' milk production.
-You can rest assured that all of our grass fed cows are rBGH free because unlike in the U.S., growth hormones are illegal in New Zealand for all dairy animals.
+Growth hormones, also known as rBGH or rBST, are sometimes used to increase cows' milk production.
+You can rest assured that all our grass-fed cows free of growth hormones as they are illegal in New Zealand for all dairy animals.
 Visit A New Standard to learn more.

 Why is it so important that the milk in your formula comes from Grain Free cows?

-Our milk is independently certified to come from 100% grass fed cows.
-Grass fed milk has an ideal balance of essential fatty acids and is flowing with Vitamin A and Vitamin E. It also has up to 5x more Conjugated Linoleic Acid (CLA) than milk from grain fed cows.
+Their milk has an ideal balance of essential fatty acids and is flowing with Vitamin A (beta-carotene) and Vitamin E. Grass fed milk also has up to 5x more Conjugated Linoleic Acid (CLA) than milk from grain fed cows.

 Does your formula include antioxidants?

-Does your formula include Omega 3 fatty acids DHA and ARA?
+Does your formula include essential fatty acids DHA and ARA?

-Our formula includes DHA (hexane free) and ARA, which promote brain and eye development.
+Our Munchkin Grass Fed range includes DHA (hexane free) and ARA, which aid in your little one’s brain and eye development.

 Are your cows treated with antibiotics?